DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

 The US Census Bureau publishes much of its data via the [Census Data API](https://www.census.gov/data/developers/guidance/api-user-guide.html).
-If you already know what you are looking for, the API is often a more efficient way to query data than by navigating and downloading from the Census website.
-That said, you *really* need to understand the structure of Census data in order to use the API.
+If you already know what you’re looking for, the API is often a more efficient way to query data than by navigating and downloading from the general [Census website](https://data.census.gov/).
+That said, you *really* have to understand the structure of Census data in order to use the API.
 So in this section we’ll briefly recap Census products, geographies, and structure of content.
 Potentially useful ways to explore Census data include:

 - The Census data website, which has an interactive query function:
   <https://data.census.gov/>